Panel discussion event and book launch of Anti-Racist Medicine, exploring how medicine navigates race, ethics, and persistent moral disagreement.

 PROGRAMME

-Doors open- 5:30 pm; Panel discussion followed by drinks reception- 6-8 pm.
+Doors open 5:30 pm; Panel discussion followed by drinks reception 6-8 pm.

-- Keynote (20 mins): Prof Joseph Graves
+- Keynote (20 mins): Professor Joseph Graves

-- Chair: Sir Prof Aziz Sheikh
+- Chair: Professor Sir Aziz Sheikh

 - Q&A (30 mins)